-- 5 (Schmidt et al., 2015; Gíslason et al., 2015; Schmidt et al., 2012; Gettelman et al., 2015; Ilyinskaya et al., 2017; Boichu et al., 2016; McCoy and Hartmann, 2015; Malavelle et al., 2017).
-Measurements of SO2 from volcanic eruptions are vital both to understand the underlying volcanic processes and also the wider scale environmental impacts of volcanism.
-The Icelandic Holuhraun eruption lasted from 31 August 2014 to 28 February 2015 and produced the largest lava volume in Iceland for more than 200 years (Gíslason et al., 2015).
-During September 2014, Holuhraun's average daily SO2 emission exceeded daily - 10 SO2 emissions from all anthropogenic sources in Europe by a factor of three (Schmidt et al., 2015 and references therein).
-The weather conditions and terrain made regular ground-based plume measurements extremely challenging during the winter months (Pfeffer et al., 2018).
-The high latitude of the eruption meant there was insufficient sunlight to reliably detect the volcanic plume using UV satellite sensors beyond the end of the October 2014.
-Due to insufficient sunlight, ground-based UV instruments did not measure SO2 during the darkest seven weeks of winter.
-Under these circumstances satellite-based thermal infrared spectrometers are an optimal source of high temporal resolution SO2 amount and altitude. - The Infrared Atmospheric Sounding Interferometers (IASI) on-board the Metop satellite platforms provide several observations of Holuhraun each day.
-The plume altitude and SO_2 column amount are retrieved from the measured top-of-atmosphere spectral radiance (Carboni et al., 2012).
-For the first month of the Holuhraun eruption, previous studies have shown good agreement between IASI measurements and those from the Ozone Monitoring Instrument (OMI), ground-based and balloon- - 20 borne measurements, and atmospheric dispersion model simulations (Schmidt et al., 2015; Vignelles et al., 2016).
-In this work IASI measurements are used to produce the first time-series of the Holuhraun SO_2 plume.
-Retrievals of SO_2 amount from the Metop-A satellite are binned and averaged for successive 12 hour periods to give global coverage twice a day for the entire period of the eruption.
-The time-series of the SO_2 mass present in the atmosphere is used to calculate SO_2 fluxes and an average SO_2 e-folding time, under the assumption that the flux is constant over a 12-hour period.
-The results are compared with - ground-based Brewer measurements of the SO_2 column amount and with measurements of near-source plume altitudes and fluxes from the Icelandic Meteorological-Office (IMO).
-The dataset presented can be used for comparisons to other groundand satellite-based measurements and to petrological estimates of the SO_2 flux, and to initialise, for instance, climate model simulations, helping to better quantify the environmental and climatic impacts of volcanic SO_2 .
+The Infrared Atmospheric Sounding Interferometers (IASI) on board the Metop satellite platforms provide several observations of Holuhraun each day.
+The plume altitude and the SO2 column amount are retrieved from the measured top-of-atmosphere spectral radiance (Carboni et al., 2012).
+For the first month of the Holuhraun eruption, previous studies have shown good agreement between IASI measurements and those from the Ozone Monitoring Instrument (OMI), ground-based and balloon-borne measurements and atmospheric dispersion model simulations (Schmidt et al., 2015; Vignelles et al., 2016).
+In this work IASI measurements are used to produce the first time series of the Holuhraun SO2 plume.
+Retrievals of SO2 amount from the Metop-A satellite are binned and averaged for successive 12h periods to give global coverage twice a day for the entire period of the eruption.
+The time series of the SO2 mass present in the atmosphere is used to calculate SO2 fluxes and an average SO2 e-folding time, under the assumption that the flux is constant over a 12h period.
+The results are compared with groundbased Brewer measurements of the SO2 column amount and with measurements of near-source plume altitudes and fluxes from the Icelandic Meteorological-Office (IMO).
+The data set presented can be used for comparisons to other groundand satellite-based measurements and to petrological estimates of the SO2 flux and to initialise, for instance, climate model simulations, helping to better quantify the environmental and climatic impacts of volcanic SO2.